 This was another thought I had that morning.
 Or should I say, another doubt?
 Here I am, hosting this meeting and I can’t even tell people what it’s called?
 Again – what am I doing?
 How did I get here?
 In the back of my mind I was brainstorming silly, nonsense names that might get a laugh.
 “The Determined, but To-Be-Determined Dayton Addiction Team,” . . .

 A Double Meaning!

 So, I was giving my eyes and brain a break.
 I was pouring a glass of water in the kitchen and I hear a voice whisper, “mission.”
 I recognized the Holy Spirit but it still startled me a little.
 I thought, “Addiction Mission.”
 That rhymes.
 That rolls off the tongue all right.
 Maybe, that’s what we’ll call this new group.
 But then, I heard the voice again, sounding slightly frustrated with me.
 “No – Mission Addiction!”
 Okay!
 Hmm.
 It still rhymes.
 I thought of AA, NA – MA.
 That could be good!
 And then it hit me – a double meaning!
-We’re working on the problem of addiction, yes – BUT – we’re also trying to help people develop a “mission addiction.”
-Help people develop an addiction to serving others, an addiction to God’s mission, an addiction to living God’s way vs. following their own path or being addicted to any sin or substance.
+We’re working on the problem of addiction and all other life challenges, yes – BUT – we’re also trying to help people develop a “mission addiction.”
+Help people develop an addiction to serving others, an addiction to God’s mission, an addiction to living God’s way vs. getting in their own way or being addicted to any sin or substance.

 The Ultimate Strategic Planner